 Find out how trauma insurance can protect you in case of stroke.

-The ongoing effects of a person suffering a stroke is quite profound.
-It is not only the patients who experiences sudden and devastating changes to their lives but also their close family members, friends and employers, in fact even the wider community in which they may previously have been involved.
-Stroke survivors left with a disability are more likely to suffer what is known as "profound core activity limitation" than does another person suffering from a disability.
+The ongoing effects of a person suffering a stroke can be severe.
+It is not only the patients who experience devastating changes to their lives but also those who are close to them Stroke survivors left with a disability are more likely to suffer what is known as "profound core activity limitation" than does another person suffering from a disability.
 This means that a stroke victim is not able to independently achieve adequate communication, mobility or self care levels without the help of others.

 The risk of occasioning a stroke is far more likely than most people realise as according to the Australian government body, AIHW, (the Authoritative Information and statistics to promote better Health and Wellbeing), 346,700 Australian have suffered a stroke at some time in their lives.
 In 2006/07, 34,476 people were hospitalised because of suffering a stroke and in 2006, 8,484 died from suffering a stroke.
 It was also found that eighty percent of people suffering a stroke were 60 years or over, this means 20 percent, or one fifth, were still of working age.
 The figures also revealed that stroke was the main cause of disability in Australia with over 140,000 suffering from such an infliction in any one year.
 A surprising revelation was that more women die of stroke than do men although more men than women suffer from the effects of such an illness.

 In 2007/08 in Australia 7.1 percent of all men suffered from a stroke and 5.8 percent of women.
 For those between 65 and 74 years of age, 24 percent of men suffered from the effects of stroke and 13 percent of women.
 Although older people clearly succumb to the disease more than younger people a large proportion of the population below 60 years of age are still afflicted.